 - They go beyond a simple assessment of indicators, inviting participants to discuss and reflect on their experiences.

 The tools support people at the forefront of the necessary transition from top-down decision making to more equitably managed landscapes.
 They do not challenge power relations and inequalities on their own, but they support regular reflection for better communication, mutual understanding and adaptive learning.
 The process as guided by the tools can lead to more equitable participatory practices as part of a strategy for change.

-The management committee [the official MSFs for supporting the management of Natural Protected areas in Peru] is the platform for validating several processes, but we need to see if this space is representative, legitimate, and includes the most vulnerable groups; hence we worked on the development of this tool (…) which brings together the diversity and singularity of each territory.
+The management committees [the official MSFs for supporting the management of Natural Protected areas in Peru] are the platform for validating several processes, but we need to see if this space is representative, legitimate, and includes the most vulnerable groups; hence we worked on the development of this tool (…) which brings together the diversity and singularity of each territory.
 Marco Arenas (SERNANP)

 For indigenous women, our territory is our life.
 It is there where we find our food and medicines, our knowledge, practices and ancestral traditions, and our own cultural identity.
 Hence the effective and equitable participation of women in decision-making is essential (…).
 We have signed an interinstitutional agreement between ONAMIAP and CIFOR to develop a tool to monitor and promote our participation as indigenous women in territorial governance.
 Melania Canales (ONAMIAP)

 The guideline provided by CIFOR is really useful for us.
-We tend to do business as usual without realizing whether the practice we do is effective or ineffective.
-Through the monitoring process, we are invited to look back and reflect on the forum process.
-Therefore, the monitoring can be done every 5 or 10 years to also see if the political and policy dynamic in the province influence the forum.
-We may need other specific indicators to fit the DDPI’s context, but tool provided through the workshop would have been really helpful.
+We tend to do business as usual without realizing whether our practices are effective or ineffective.
+Through the monitoring process, we are invited to look back and reflect on the forum.
+Also, monitoring can be done every 5 or 10 years to see if the province’s political and policy dynamics influence the forum. (…) The tool provided through the workshop would be really helpful.
 Dina Riska (DDPI)